How to Write a Networking Follow-Up Email – 5 Follow-Up Email Templates

 These 5 networking follow-up email templates will give you a good starting point, but you will still have to put some effort into it.
-It is important that you personalize each email with your voice and detail as much as you can from the experience (while at the same time being brief).
+You must personalize each follow-up email with your voice and add as much detail as you can (while at the same time being brief).

 Each one of these templates has a specific purpose, so use them as you see fit.

-If you want to ask for a follow-up meeting
+1. If you want to ask for a follow-up meeting

 These emails work if you want to pitch your idea or discuss the matter more thoroughly.
 Remember to be considerate of their time and work with their availability, and keep the email short.

 |Subject: Let’s chat more about [Topic]|

-Looking forward to hearing from you.
+I am looking forward to hearing from you.

-If you want to ask for feedback
+2. If you want to ask for feedback

-If you are experiencing difficulty in your business or you have a new idea with potential, you might want to ask for feedback from the experts and people who have gone through the same process.
+If you are experiencing difficulty in your business or have a new business idea with potential, you might want to ask for feedback from the experts and people who have gone through the same process.

 |Subject: Thank you for your time, [Name]|

 I know you have a busy schedule, so I’ll be brief.

-We met at [name of the event] on [date of the event].
+We met at [Event] on [date].
 I know that you are an expert when it comes to [topic], so I was wondering if you could spare a few minutes to share your insights with me.
-I am working on something similar at [name of the company].
+I’m working on something similar at [Company].

 People go through a lot of effort to organize these meetings and conferences.
-The number of details that go into the logistics is simply overwhelming.
+The number of details that go into logistics is simply overwhelming.
 This is why a thank you email is always welcome.

 |Subject: Nice meeting you at [name of the event]|

 I’m eager to implement [gained benefits] at [Company].